awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 # Import<a name="data-wrangler-import"></a>

 You can use Amazon SageMaker Data Wrangler to import data from the following *data sources*: Amazon Simple Storage Service \(Amazon S3\), Amazon Athena, Amazon Redshift, and Snowflake\.
+The dataset that you import can include up to 1000 columns\.

 **Topics**
 + [Import data from Amazon S3](#data-wrangler-import-s3)